New York City Emergency Management

-New York City Emergency Management (NYCEM) (formerly the New York City Office of Emergency Management (OEM)) was originally formed in 1996 as part of the Mayor's Office under Rudolph W. Giuliani.
+New York City Emergency Management (NYCEM), formerly the New York City Office of Emergency Management (OEM), was formed in 1996 as part of the Mayor's Office under Rudy Giuliani.
 By a vote of city residents in 2001 it became an independent agency, headed by the commissioner of emergency management.
 In 2006 the office was reorganized under the deputy mayor for administration by Mayor Michael Bloomberg.

 Agency structure

 The agency is responsible for oversight and development of the city's emergency management plans.
 NYCEM regularly tests plans by conducting drills and exercises, and responds to emergencies to ensure that other agencies not only follow these plans, but to foster communication amongst the responding agencies.
 NYCEM also operates the city's Emergency Operations Center (EOC) where city, state and federal agencies join representatives from the private and nonprofit sectors to coordinate complex responses to emergencies and disasters.

 The agency also developed and runs the Notify NYC emergency alert program, by which citizens can sign up to receive phone and email alerts about emergencies and events happening in their neighborhoods.

 The agency is also the administrator of New York City's community emergency response teams.
 Each community emergency response team (CERT) is coterminous with one or more New York community boards.

 New York City Emergency Management maintains the Citywide Incident Management System which is based on the National Incident Management System.

 The former commissioner of NYCEM is Deanne Criswell, a former FEMA official and head of OEM for the city of Aurora, Colorado.
 After Criswell became FEMA Administrator, John Scrivani was named commissioner.